 [1 2 3] [4 5 6] [1 4] [2 5] [3 6]

 In the above example, we are enumerating each row and column’s data.
 In other words, we are achieving this by accessing them through their index.
 The data[0, 0] gives the value at the first row and first column.
-However data[0, :] The values in the first row and all columns, e.g., the complete first row in our matrix.
+Moreover, data[0, :] gives the values in the first row and all columns.
+E.g., the complete first row in our matrix.
 Similarly, data[:, 0] accesses all rows for the first column.
 Above all, printing the rows of the array, the Numpy axis is set to 0, i.e., data.shape.
-While enumerating the columns, the Numpy axis is set to 1 as the data.shape argues, 1.
+Similarly, the Numpy axis is set to 1 while enumerating the columns.

 Numpy Axis in Python for Sum